espressomd/espresso/doc/sphinx/firststeps.rst

     $ mkdir build
     $ cd build
+    $ //create or modify myconfig.hpp // in order to add/remove features
     $ cmake ..
+    $ //ccmake . // in order to add/remove features like SCAFACOS or CUDA
     $ make

 This will build |es| with a default feature set, namely